Whitby Jet, History of the Jet Industry in Whitby

-I love nothing more than admiring the different jet shop windows whilst wandering down Church Street.
-When I first visited I couldn’t help but wonder, what actually is Whitby jet?
+I love admiring the different jet shop windows while wandering down Church Street.
+When I first visited, I couldn't help but wonder what Whitby jet was.
 I wanted to learn more about its history.
 We have put together this article so you have one place to learn all about the jet industry in Whitby.

 What is Whitby jet?